Signup

 Display of Uploaded Images

-• Define the sorting: sort the list by criteria such as artist, title, or location.
+• Define the sorting: Sort the list by artist, title, location, or other criteria.

-• Edit images: Use the checkbox next to each image to select one or several images for editing.
-Note that any changes to metadata will be applied to all selected images.
+• Edit images: Use the checkbox next to each image to select one or more images for editing.
+Any metadata changes will be applied to all selected images.

-• Check approval status: The traffic light icon indicates whether the image has been approved by the prometheus office.
-Only after approval can images be used in public or shared image collections and presentations.
+• Check approval status: The traffic light icon indicates whether an image has been approved by the prometheus team.
+Only approved images can be used in public or shared collections and presentations.

 Favorites